-Happy hour lives here every damn day of the year, including Christmas, New Year's, Mardi Gras, or the Superbowl.
-It’s from 4-8pm, and the deal is good as long as you get a drink per every dozen.
-For raw oysters, a half dozen will set you back $3, and a full dozen is $6.
-Chargrilled oysters are also available for happy hour (which is highly unusual) with the same drink-per-dozen caveat -- $5 for six and $7.50 for 12.
+Samuel’s Blind Pelican When: Daily from 4-8pm The deal: Happy hour is held here every damn day of the year, including Christmas, New Year's, Mardi Gras, and the Super Bowl.
+When you buy one alcoholic drink (including 2-for-1 well mixed drinks), you can also get a dozen raw oysters for just $3.
+Chargrilled oysters are also available with the same drink-per-dozen caveat, except that’ll run you $10.
 Located right off the streetcar on St. Charles, the Blind Pelican also has a large outdoor patio to take in the sights and sounds of the city.

 Sign up here for our daily New Orleans email and be the first to get all the food/drink/fun in the Big Easy.